Ghosts of Mars: Critical reception

 Conversely, Roger Ebert of the Chicago Sun-Times, gave the film three stars out of four, writing: "Ghosts of Mars delivers on its chosen level and I enjoyed it, but I wonder why so many science-fiction films turn into extended exercises in Blast the Aliens...this is an instance where it works."
 Richard Roeper also awarded the film three stars out of four, saying: "is it stupid?
 Certainly.
 I think that's the point.
 Carpenter is a smart man and he knows exactly what he's doing.
 I miss seeing campy action flicks like this at the drive-in."
 David Stratton and Margaret Pomeranz, film critics for The Movie Show, both awarded the film three stars out of five.
 In his review, Stratton made the following observation: "John Carpenter doesn't seem to have moved forward from the 70s and early 80s, when he made his best films.
 Though it's not terribly exciting, Ghosts Of Mars does have a marvelously skewed vision and can deliver genuine morbid laughs when it wants to."

+About the film’s reception, director John Carpenter later commented: “I have no power over what critics say, but when people complained about the movie being campy and not scary…the name of the movie is Ghosts of Mars, I figured the campiness would be self-explanatory.”

+Retrospective reception

-Ice Cube was very critical about the movie: "I don't like that movie.
+Several cast members reflected on their experiences making Ghosts of Mars.
+Ice Cube has been openly critical of the film: "I don't like that movie.
 I'm a big fan of John Carpenter and the only reason I did it was because John Carpenter directed it but they really didn't have the money to pull the special effects off."
-Natasha Henstridge is more fond of the movie: "I loved the experience of making the film.
-It was just brilliant", she said.
-"I really loved making the film because I'd just had a young kid and now I get to train all the time and do all this kickboxing and martial arts and all of that, and being a chick action star is pretty cool; it's pretty kick-ass.
-That part of it, I loved it!
-That part was pretty awesome."
-She also enjoyed working with John Carpenter: "I loved John!
-John's a hoot and I just love him; a great sense of humor, a great guy.
-Really loved working with him."
+He reiterated his dislike in a 2014 interview calling it the worst film of his career: "It's because of the effects.
+I think the effects were 1979.
+I wasn't feeling that movie, even though a lot of science fiction buffs love it.
+I could have passed."

+Natasha Henstridge has spoken more positively about the experience, recalling that she "loved the experience of making the film" and particularly enjoyed the physical training and action sequences involved in the role.
+She also praised Carpenter, describing him as a filmmaker with "a great sense of humor".

+Filmink magazine noted "even though John Carpenter is John Carpenter" the film's "cult status has been very slow in coming.
+We don't know why that is – hesitation about Natasha Henstridge in a role originally meant for Courtney Love?
+Awkwardness with the film's (arguably) pro drug stance?
+Disliking movies set on Mars (this was the era of Red Planet and Mission to Mars)?
+We think Ghosts of Mars is great."